Baba Laddé: Biography

-On July 19, 2014 he was appointed prefect of the department of Grande Sido.
+On July 19, 2014, he was appointed prefect of the department of Grande Sido.

 On November 24, 2014, like most prefects and sub-prefects of Chadian departments, Baba Laddé was dismissed from his post by decree.
 But having invested a lot in his department, the population of Maro is opposed to his eviction.
 A military convoy picks him up on December 1, but he escapes while his wife and bodyguard are beaten.
 He was then reported on December 5 in Bateldjé, in the Central African Republic between Kabo and Batangafo, where his men would have killed five civilians, a Central African minister affirmed on December 8 that Baba Laddé's presence in the Central African republic is for the moment only a rumor, but on December 10, the United Nations announces that the rebel leader was arrested on December 8 in Kabo by MINUSCA and transferred to Bangui.
 On the 11th, a former minister, Sheikh Aboulanwar Mahamat Djarma Khatir gave his support to Baba Laddé.
-He was extradited to Chad on January 2, 2015 and imprisoned in the prison of Koro Toro.
+He was extradited to Chad on January 2, 2015, and imprisoned in the prison of Koro Toro.

 In the Central African crisis that began at the end of 2012, some of the RPF fighters joined the Séléka, mainly under the command of Ali Darassa, former right-hand man of Baba Laddé and now at the head of his own Fulani militia, the Union for Peace in the Central African Republic.

 On December 6, 2018, the N'Djamena Court of Appeal sentenced him to 8 years' imprisonment.

 After serving his sentence in Koro Toro, then at Amsinéné prison in N'Djamena, he was transferred in 2019 to Moussoro.
 His prison term ends on January 5, 2020, but he is not released until September 7, 2020.

 On March 3, 2021, the Supreme Court rejected his candidacy for the 2021 presidential election, ruling that his party had not been duly recognized by the Ministry of Territorial Administration.
 The court also stated that the extract from the criminal record provided by the applicant did not comply with legal requirements.

-In October 2021, Baba Laddé was appointed director of general intelligence for chad.
+In October 2021, Baba Laddé was appointed director of general intelligence of Chad, position he held for a few months.
+Arrested again on 26 December 2022, he was released on 17 February 2023.